Robustly Complete Synthesis of Memoryless Controllers for Nonlinear Systems with Reach-and-Stay Specifications: Control Synthesis by Fixed-Point Iterations

-If there exists an initial condition $x_0\in\X$ and a memoryless control strategy $\kappa$ such that, for any control signal that conforms to $\kappa$, the resulting solution of system $\sys$ satisfies the objective $\varphi$, we say $\varphi$ is \emph{realizable} for system $\sys$, and the control strategy $\kappa$ \emph{realizes} $\varphi$ for system $\sys$.
+If there exists an initial condition $x_0\in\X$ and a memoryless control strategy $\kappa$ such that, for any disturbance, the resulting solution of system (\ref{eq:df}) under a control signal that conforms to $\kappa$ satisfies the objective $\varphi$, we say $\varphi$ is \emph{realizable} for (\ref{eq:df}), and the control strategy $\kappa$ \emph{realizes} $\varphi$ for (\ref{eq:df}).
+The set of all realizable initial conditions is the \emph{winning set} of (\ref{eq:df}) with respect to $\varphi$, written as $\win^\delta(\varphi)$.
+For the nominal system (\ref{eq:df0}), the notation is simplified to $\win(\varphi)$.
+If $\win(\varphi)\neq \varnothing$ or $\win^\delta(\varphi)\neq \varnothing$, then $\varphi$ is realizable for system (\ref{eq:df0}) or (\ref{eq:df}).

-We also introduce robust realizability of a specification below, since practical control systems normally suffer from imperfections in multiple aspects of the feedback control scheme.
-Measurements are corrupted by noise.
-Delay happens in transferring measured data from sensors to controllers and also from controllers to plants.
-In sampled-data systems, numerical errors are inevitable during quantization.